Skyscanner/full-stack-recruitment-test/README.md

 * Please submit your program by sending a zip file to your Skyscanner contact.

-* The zip file should be named {yourname}.zip, and should itself contain the frontend-recruitment-test project folder with your submission.
+* The zip file should be named {yourname}.zip, and should itself contain the full-stack-recruitment-test project folder with your submission.

 * The zip file should contain the [FOLLOW-UP.md](./FOLLOW-UP.md) file with answers to the follow-up questions.